William M. Moore, Principal

 Previous to co-founding Atlantic Renewable Energy Mr. Moore:

-- Led the development and financing of the Tierras Morenas and Aeroenergia wind farms in Costa Rica for EnergyWorks, a Landover (MD) based joint venture of PacifiCorp and Bechtel Enterprises
+- Developed some of the first commercial wind projects in Costa Rica for a joint venture of PacifiCorp and Bechtel Enterprises

-- Financed numerous independent power projects for US Generating, a Bethesda, MD based PG&E/Bechtel joint venture, and
+- Financed numerous independent power projects for US Generating, the PG&E/Bechtel joint venture, and

 - Arranged debt financings, and provided other investment banking services, for a range of utility and independent power clients for CS First Boston in NYC.